joseph/ruby-clean-css/README.md

 [Clean-CSS](https://github.com/GoalSmashers/clean-css) Node library for minifying CSS files.

-Ruby-Clean-CSS provides much more modern and compatible minification of stylesheets than the old [YUI compressor](https://github.com/sstephenson/ruby-yui-compressor) (which was [discontinued](http://www.yuiblog.com/blog/2012/10/16/state-of-yui-compressor) by Yahoo in 2012).
+Ruby-Clean-CSS provides more up-to-date and compatible minification of stylesheets than the [YUI compressor](https://github.com/sstephenson/ruby-yui-compressor) (which was [discontinued](http://www.yuiblog.com/blog/2012/10/16/state-of-yui-compressor) by Yahoo in 2012)\*.

 ## Installation

-It's a gem!
+It's a gem, so:

     $ gem install ruby-clean-css